No other city plays such a pivotal role in the Civil Rights movement as Montgomery, Alabama.

 Part of the Equal Justice Institute complex, this is not a typical museum restaurant.
 The Auburn, Alabama, eatery has quickly developed a Montgomery following for its chef-prepared soul food.
 450 North Court Street.
 334/386-9116

 Why come to Alabama for hotdogs?
 Because there’s a rich tradition of Southern hotdog joints.
 This classic diner has served up delicious redhots, fries and burgers for nearly a century.
+Even during segregation, it was one of the few restaurants that would serve Black diners.
+Customers included Martin Luther King, Jr., whose church was up the block.
 138 Dexter Avenue, Montgomery, 334/265-6850.

 Look for lobbyists wining and dining legislators at this Montgomery institution.
 The oyster salad is classic.
 8147 Vaughn Road, 334/244-0960.